IG and Toolkit frequently asked questions

 Further information available on the Information Commissioner’s website here.

-Q. In Requirement 209 what does “data processed outside of the UK” relate to?
+Q. What does “data processed outside of the UK” relate to?

-If overseas processing is found to be happening, you need to follow the detailed guidance on overseas transfers and the Data Protection Act 1998 on pages 22-23 and 48 of the workbook.
+If overseas processing is found to be happening, you need to follow the detailed guidance on overseas transfers and data protection legislation on pages 22-23 and 48 of the workbook.

 Q. I run a wholly mail order business.
 Do I need to have a patient leaflet on the use of patient information?